Last Updated on

 9. Greek Salad

-Known in Greece as Horiatiki this salad is one of the most popular Greek dishes and best known in the world.
+Known in Greece as Horiatiki this salad is one of the most popular traditional Greek dishes and best known in the world.
+It’s so popular, many people just think of Greek salad when they think of Greek cuisine!

 Made with tomatoes, cucumber, onion, feta cheese and olives and drizzled with olive oil and lemon juice, there can be many variations from island to island and region to region or often simply due to what was available on the day.

 Variations can include capsicum, lettuce, capers and in Crete it is served with or on top of dried bread and is called Dakos.
 Sometimes you may get just tomatoes and feta cheese with some oil and herbs.
-Whichever way you get it it will be fresh and full of flavour especially in summer when the vine-ripened tomatoes are bursting with deliciousness.
+Whichever way you get it, this popular Greek food will be fresh and full of flavour especially in summer when the vine-ripened tomatoes are bursting with deliciousness.

-Loukamades are deep-fried balls of dough traditionally covered in honey and cinnamon or icing sugar and often known as ‘honey puffs’.
-They are also now popular covered in many things such as chocolate sauce, Nutella, caramel and many other wicked delights.
+These tasty Greek snacks are deep-fried balls of dough traditionally covered in honey and cinnamon or icing sugar and often known as ‘honey puffs’.
+Loukamades are also now popular covered in many things such as chocolate sauce, Nutella, caramel and many other wicked delights.

 You can often find them sold by street vendors or at small Loukamades shops where they are best eaten fresh and warm.
 This makes them a popular late night snack on the way home from a night out.

-There are so many amazing Greek dishes to try in Greece.
-It’s one of those rare cuisines that you could probably eat every day and never get tired of it.
+There are so many amazing traditional Greek dishes to try in Greece.
+Greek food (or Mediterranean food in general) is one of those rare cuisines that you could probably eat every day and never get tired of it.
 It’s comforting food and full of goodness too, which is why the ‘Mediterranean diet’ is considered one of the healthiest in the world.
-And the best part of all is its very affordable!
+And the best part of all is that most traditional greek dishes are very affordable!

 Other articles you will love: